mzahana/indoor-nav-at-risclab/quadrotor_control_using_pixhawk.md

-# Quadrotor Control using Pixhawk
+# Pixhawk Setup for Quadrotor Control

 ---